mikeknapp/candy-machine/README.md

 - and more coming soon!

-Candy Machine runs entirely on your local machine.
+Candy Machine runs entirely on your local machine in "single player" mode.
 No information is transmitted to any 3rd party system.

 ## Built-In Image Editor